src-d/go-kallax/README.md

 }
 ```

-If our model has relationships, they will be saved (**note:** saved as in insert or update) as well.
-The relationships of the relationships will not, though.
-Relationships are only saved with one level of depth.
+If our model has relationships, they will be saved, and so will the relationships of the relationships and so on.
+TL;DR: updates are recursive.
+**Note:** the relationships will be saved using `Save`, not `Update`.

 ```go
 user := FindLastPoster()